 If you are a new student and you have not yet applied for in-state residency through the state-required Residency Determination Service electronic interview, www.ncresidency.org, please do so as soon as possible.
 This application will help to ensure that you receive the correct billing charges from the university.
 Upon completion, students will receive a Residency Certification Number (RCN).
-The RCN is an identifier tying your information to your residency application; this number alone does not mean you have received an eligibility determination.
+The RCN is an identifier tying your information to your residency application; this number alone does not mean you have received an eligible determination.
 Please contact the Office of Undergraduate Admissions at 910.521.6262 or email at email@example.com with any questions.

 Once your residency application has been reviewed, you will receive an email (and text if you opt-in) from the Residency Determination Service (RDS) regarding the determination (in-state or out-of-state) or the status, i.e., need more information from you.
 If you receive an out-of-state determination and you do not agree with it, you may request a reconsideration of your residency decision from RDS up to three times within a 90-day period.
 For more information, call toll-free 844.319.3640.

 It is the student’s responsibility to have the above completed by the following dates: